-Facilities Management is responsible to design a schedule for all exercises for Grenfell campus and will lead such exercises.
+The OCRO is responsible to design a schedule for all exercises for Memorial's St. John's campus and will lead such exercises.
 Persons selected to participate in the exercise will be invited in advance.

-Immediately following the exercise, a debriefing session of the participants and representatives of Facilities Management.
-This session will be facilitated by the Director of Emergency Operations or his/her designate.
+Immediately following the exercise, a debriefing session of the participants and representatives of the OCRO.
+This session will be facilitated by the OCRO.